theforeman/theforeman.org/security.md

 #### <a id="2018-14664"></a>CVE-2018-14664: Persisted XSS on all pages that use breadcrumbs

 If user has the permission to edit resource which attribute is user in the breadcrumbs bar, it's not properly escaped allowing attacker to store code, that will be executed on client side.
-E.g. create a domain with name test.com, the go to it's edit form.
+E.g. create a domain with name test.com, then go to its edit form.
 See the breadcrumb didn't escape the HTML code.

 * Affects Foreman 1.18 and higher
 * Fix released with Foreman 1.18.3